-My Clapotis is still a WIP, or maybe it might be better classified as a UFO.
+My Clapotis is still a WIP or might be better classified as a UFO.
 The original scarf was knit on the bias, and you carefully dropped the stitches to make a pattern in the opposite direction.
 Alas, I never got to experience the excitement of dropping the stitches.

 The knitting was enjoyable, so I don’t really know why it remained unfinished.
 According to my Ravelry Notebook, I started the scarf on August 6, 2010.
 Note the wrinkles from being stuffed in a bag and letting it age.
-This is just one of many projects I will need to finish, donate, or frog.
-You can find out my final decision in a future newsletter course I am preparing about WIP’s and UFOs.
-Make sure you don’t miss the release of my WIP’s/UFO’s course by subscribing to my newsletter and following my blog.
+This is one of many projects I must finish, donate, or frog.
+You can find my final decision in a future newsletter course I am preparing about WIPs and UFOs.
+Make sure you don’t miss the release of my WIP/UFOs course by subscribing to my newsletter and following my blog.
 You can signup on the links at the right of this blog.

 Enter the Clapotis-inspired Clafoutis

-Now, another clever designer, Merri Fromm, has brought us a pullover, Clafoutis, knit from the top down with panels of Clapotis worked separately and attached for the bottom half.
-And, yes, it too, has stitches you knit on the bias and, also, stitches you can drop and watch them run.
-How much knitting fun is that!
+Another clever designer, Merri Fromm, brought us a pullover, Clafoutis, knit from the top down with panels of Clapotis that were worked separately and attached for the bottom half.
+And, yes, it, too, has stitches you knit on the bias and, also, stitches you can drop and watch run.
+How much knitting fun is that?

 The pattern is for sizes XS to 6X.